 Recently unveiled, the new Westgate shopping centre is predicted to totally revitalise shopping in Oxford town centre.

-Having been a couple of times it’s probably one of my favourite shopping centres, compared to the crowds in London’s Westfield and the dated modernity of West Quay in Southampton (also why are all these shopping centres in the west?).
+I have been a couple of times now and it’s probably one of my favourite shopping centres, compared to the crowds in London’s Westfield and the dated modernity of West Quay in Southampton (also why are all these shopping centres in the west?).
 Not only does it have the standard shops, it’s also got lots of trendy restaurants and one of those plush premium cinemas in the roof.

 The Blavatnik School of Government